 - provitamin A carotenoids.
 The most popular is the beta-carotene.
 Only in plants.

 Vitamin A from animal products is metabolized easily in the body, to active forms of vitamin A. On the contrary, the conversion of beta-carotene to vitamin A isn’t effective.

 Vitamin A is a fat-soluble vitamin.
 It is stored in the liver.
-If you consume large amounts of animal products, you accumulate vitamin A in your body.
+If you consume regularly animal products high in vitamin A, you may accumulate vitamin A in your body.

 You should be careful, if you take supplements with vitamin A. They may cause vitamin A toxicity.
 Animal products, such as beef liver, can be harmful as well.